 Although allegations are only made against a small minority of HCPC registrants, investigating them properly is a resource-intensive process.
-Therefore, it is important to ensure that the available resources are used effectively to protect the public and are not diverted into investigating matters which do not raise cause for Importantly, we recognise that registrants do make mistakes or have concern. lapses in behaviour and we will not pursue every minor error or lapse.
+Therefore, it is important to ensure that the available resources are used effectively to protect the public and are not diverted into investigating matters which do not raise cause for concern.
+Importantly, we recognise that registrants do make mistakes or have lapses in behaviour and we will not pursue every minor error or lapse.

-The Standard of Acceptance is an important safeguard against the diversion of resources but, as the HCPC's primary concern is public protection, it is not a rigid and unbending rule.
+The standard of acceptance is an important safeguard against the diversion of resources but, as the HCPC's primary concern is public protection, it does not set rigid and unbending rules.
 Under Article 22(6) of the Order, the HCPC has a discretion (which has been delegated to the Registrar) to investigate relevant information even when it does not meet the formal requirements for an allegation.

-Allegations
+2. Allegations